 I've built and operated a variety of stateful distributed systems, cutting across the consistency-availability, latency-throughput, and price-performance spectra.
+I have taught Rust workshops worldwide, including at Mozilla (where Rust came from), Microsoft, BMW, as well as workshops on concurrency and distributed systems.
 I get maniacal pleasure from invalidating my assumptions, 303/808/909s and exploring.

 Some things I have built or contributed to.